NFL injury research and protecting players are her life

 Interest in athletic training

-So, how did the Athens, Georgia, resident get the bug to become an athletic trainer and study concussions?
+So, how did the Kingston, New York, resident get the bug to become an athletic trainer and study concussions?

 “So, I have always been an avid sports fan,” she said.
 “It was one of those things.
 I have a passion for helping people.
 It was a way to combine those two things.
 I originally wanted to pursue a degree in physical therapy.
-But as I got more acclimated with athletic training and what an athletic trainer does, I decided I wanted to stick with it.”
+But as I got more acclimated with athletic training and what an athletic trainer does, I decided I wanted to stick with it because of the opportunities it could offer.”

 Coupled with her passion to provide a safe playing environment for all athletes in both the collegiate and professional levels and her curiosity with concussions, Langon decided to take the jump to the NFL from the University of Georgia last year.